jozue06/nhlPyApp/readme.md

 #

-### The first command to enter is `-H` or `-h`. this will give you the help menu and all of the options to search with.
+### The first command to enter is `-H` or `-h`.
+This will give you the help menu and all of the options you can search with.